cartalyst/stripe/introduction/integration.md

 ### Billing

+The Stripe package comes with billing functionality that you can attach to any entity.

-If you want to use the billing features, please follow the next steps:
+To use this feature please follow the next steps:

 #### Migrations